deftio/companders/README.md

 ## Versions

-* 1.0.1  3 Sep 2012  -- original release
+* 1.0.4 23 Jan 2023  -- updated docs
+* 1.0.3 28 Jul 2019  -- updated docs, ver example
 * 1.0.2 15 Jul 2016  -- updated README.md to markdown format.  updated license to be OSI compliant.  no code changes. some minor doc updates.
 Thanks to John R Strohm giving me the nudge to update the docs here.
-* 1.0.3 28 Jul 2019  -- updated docs, ver example
+* 1.0.1  3 Sep 2012  -- original release in github

 ## License